mothership-ec/cog/src/Message/Cog/Security/readme.md

 ### Creating & using a custom Hash algorithm

 Any module can create & set the system to use a custom hashing algorithm class.
-The class:

-* Must implement the `Message\Cog\Security\Hash\HashInterface` interface.
+The class must implement the `Message\Cog\Security\Hash\HashInterface` interface.
-* Can optionally extend the abstract `Message\Cog\Security\Hash\Base` base class.

 This should then be set as the `security.hash` service as early as possible.
-It makes sense to do this in the service bootstrap of the first module loaded, because other modules may well use the `security.hash` service.
+It makes sense to do this in the service bootstrap of the first module loaded (likely the installation configuration module) because other modules may well use the `security.hash` service.